upnrunnHQ/rest-api-tutorial/README.md

 }
 ```

-Our plugin is now ready.
+Finally our plugin is ready.
 In the next part, I will explain how to modify WordPress rest API response.